jabarszcz/intro_to_fp/PITCHME.md

 # Introduction to functional programming

-Functional programming concepts and examples in Haskell and Erlang
+Functional programming concepts and examples in Haskell (and Erlang)

 ---
-## What is functional programming (FP) ?
+## What is Functional Programming (FP) ?

 It is a programming paradigm where...